Why Rowing Is a Seriously Good Workout

 While it can look intimidating at first, rowing is actually more beginner-friendly than you might think — and it provides one hell of a workout.
 Whether you're getting to know the lay of the land in your local gym or you're considering a new piece of equipment for your home, here are all the deets on what's sure to be your new favorite fitness machine.

-What Is the Rowing Machine?
+What Is a Rowing Machine?

-"The rowing machine is like the Swiss Army knife of the gym," says professional rower Michelle Sosa, a Hydrow athlete.
-"Its multiple purposes include low-impact workouts, high-intensity sprint intervals, low-intensity endurance development, full-body strength training, core training, heart health, and posture control."
+"The rowing machine is like the Swiss Army knife of the gym.
+Its multiple purposes include low-impact workouts, high-intensity sprint intervals, low-intensity endurance development, full-body strength training, core training, heart health, and posture control," explains professional rower Michelle Sosa, ACE-certified personal trainer and Hydrow athlete.
 Swiss Army knife is right — the rower seemingly does it all.

 How Do You Use a Rowing Machine?